Store your coffee well and you can protect its freshness and keep it tasting good for longer.

 - Only buy as much as you’re going to drink in the next week or so.
 If the hidden hoarder in you means you have a longer supply than that, make sure you store it well by following our guidelines below.

-- We believe that the freshest coffee is the best tasting coffee–period–and recommend that you drink your coffee within 90 days of the roast date.
-This does not mean you can’t drink older coffee, just that we think that stale coffee is unworthy of your taste buds.
+- We believe that the freshest coffee is the best tasting coffee—period—and recommend that you drink your coffee within 90 days of the roast date.
+This doesn’t mean you can’t drink older coffee—it’s certainly food-safe beyond those 90 days—it’s just that the quality of the cup will start to decline.
+We think that stale coffee is unworthy of your taste buds.

-- Most brands only put the expiration date on their bags, which doesn’t tell you anything about how freshly roasted it is.
+- Some brands might put an “expiration” date on their bags, which doesn’t tell you anything about how freshly roasted it is.
 Peet’s goes the extra mile by printing the roast date on every bag so you know you’re buying fresh coffee with optimal flavor.

-- Whether you get your Peet’s online or from your local grocery store, you’ll find our bags have a one-way valve that allows gas to escape but prevents oxygen from getting back in.
-When opening the bag, only take out as much coffee as you need to brew–beans or ground–then tightly wrap it up again, evacuating as much air as you can.
+- If you get your Peet’s online or from your local grocery store, you’ll find our bags have a one-way valve that allows gas to escape but prevents oxygen from getting back in.
+These bags are desgined to keep your coffee fresh.
+When opening the bag, only take out as much coffee as you need to brew—beans or ground—then tightly wrap it up again, evacuating as much air as you can.
 Why?
 Because as we said before, coffee is particularly sensitive to oxygen.
 And just so you know, we heat seal our bags, so you don’t have to worry about any glues or chemicals coming in contact with your fresh coffee.

-- If you have your own tins, vacuum jars, or airscapes at home, even better.
-Just remember the same rule as above: buy smaller quantities more frequently, and keep your coffee free of oxygen, light, heat, and humidity.
+- If you have your own tins, vacuum jars, or airscapes at home to store your coffee in, even better.
+Just remember the same rule as above: buy smaller quantities more frequently, and keep your coffee as free of oxygen, light, heat, and humidity as you can.

 How should I store my coffee?